white telephone iconSupport white telephone iconContact Us white telephone icon0800 622 6376

 Another benefit of trade school?
 If for some reason, you don’t complete your full program, you still have some skills you picked up while in training to fall back on.
 It can be trickier to find work based on your study if you drop out of a traditional four-year college, as you’ll have fewer applicable skills to fall back on right away.

 Plus, there’s no age limit for when you can attend a four-year college.
-Since you can decide to go to a traditional college at any time, going to trade school early on when you’re young can be a smarter choice that maximises your time and resources as a young adult.
+Since you can decide to go to a traditional college at any time, going to trade school early on when you’re young can be a smarter choice that maximizes your time and resources as a young adult.

 Is trade school worth It?